trizen/sidef-book/syntax_and_semantics/subsets.md

 }
 ```

-If we declare a function that accepts a subset of `Hi`, it can also accept `Hello`, but it cannot accept `Hey`:
+If we declare a function that accepts a subset of `Hi`, it will accept `Hello`, but it cannot accept `Hey`:

 ```ruby
 func greet(obj < Hi) { obj.greet }       # `Hi` is the upper limit